The Normal Heart (film): Plot

 Brookner and Ned visit a local hospital where several of her sick patients are in critical condition with an illness that is now being referred to as gay-related immune deficiency (GRID).
 They stay in rooms that many hospital staff are afraid to enter for fear of contracting the disease.
-Ned, Bruce, Mickey, and several other friends including Tommy Boatwright (Jim Parsons) establish a community organization called Gay Men's Health Crisis (GMHC).
+Ned, Bruce, Mickey, and several other friends including Tommy Boatwright establish a community organization called Gay Men's Health Crisis (GMHC).
 The organization sponsors fundraisers for research on the disease now called AIDS and establishes a telephone hotline, counseling, and other services.
 Over Ned's objections, they elect Bruce their president.
-Ned arranges for his older brother, lawyer Ben Weeks (Alfred Molina), to provide free legal advice to the GMHC.
+Ned arranges for his older brother, lawyer Ben Weeks, to provide free legal advice to the GMHC.
 The two brothers are close, but there remains an underlying tension over Ben's lack of understanding of Ned's sexuality.
-Ned contacts gay New York Times reporter Felix Turner (Matt Bomer), hoping that he can use his media connections to publish more stories about the unfolding health crisis.
+Ned contacts gay New York Times reporter Felix Turner, hoping that he can use his media connections to publish more stories about the unfolding health crisis.
 Felix laments that it is difficult getting any mainstream newspapers to report much information on AIDS.
-After Felix recalls that he and Ned had a sexual tryst at a gay bathhouse, the two begin a romantic relationship.
+After Felix recalls that he and Ned had a sexual tryst at Man's Country bathhouse, the two begin a romantic relationship.

 The disease continues to spread and claim lives.
-Bruce attempts to travel to Phoenix with his boyfriend Albert (Finn Wittrock), who is dying, so that Albert can see his mother one more time.
+Tommy begins a ritual of taking the contact information of his friends who have died from AIDS out of his Rolodex and adding them to a pile, which he describes as "cardboard tombstones."
+Bruce attempts to travel to Phoenix with his boyfriend Albert, who is dying, so that Albert can see his mother one more time.
 The airline refuses at first to fly the plane with sick Albert on board.
 When they do eventually get to Phoenix, Albert dies following a period of dementia.
-The hospital doctors refuse to examine him and issue a death certificate, and instead throw him out with the garbage while Bruce bribes a funeral home to cremate his body without a death certificate.
+The hospital doctors refuse to examine him and issue a death certificate, and instead throw his body out with the garbage.
+Bruce bribes a funeral home to cremate his body without a death certificate.

 Brookner attempts to obtain grant money to continue researching AIDS, but her efforts are rejected by government officials who do not see AIDS as a priority.
 Ned, meanwhile, is kicked out of GMHC for his combative and aggressive tactics to promote awareness of AIDS, which is causing tension within the group.

 Felix comes down with symptoms and his body wastes away as the disease claims his life.
 Felix arranges for a will with the help of Ben, and leaves everything he has to Ned.
 The two state their love for one another at the hospital before Felix dies.
+Upon hearing of Felix's death, Tommy solemnly adds his Rolodex card to his growing pile.
 A few days later, Ned visits his alma mater, Yale University, where a Gay Week is being hosted by the students.
 He admires how young men and women are able to dance with one another openly, without fear of discrimination.